jimtonez/rhel-golden-image/README.md

 - IAM instance profile

 ## Workflow
 This project allows for granular control over baseline and security relevant configurations through the use of certified ansible content.
-The ansible playbooks will harden a RHEL instance to meet industry complaince standards outlined in the CIS Benchmark for Red Hat Enterprise Linux:
+The ansible playbooks will harden a RHEL instance to meet industry compliance standards outlined in the CIS Benchmark for Red Hat Enterprise Linux:
 [CIS Benchmark | Red Hat Enterprise Linux](https://www.cisecurity.org/benchmark/red_hat_linux)

 ### Ansible roles
 - [CIS Red Hat Enterprise Linux 9 Benchmark | Level 2 - Server](https://github.com/RedHatOfficial/ansible-role-rhel9-cis)

+The desired state for a secure by design RHEL golden image consists of a standard baseline pre-configured with organizational, security, and application (optional) specific configurations: